Dynamic content with templates

 |---|---|

 Once the files are in place and the template is set, a single template definition covers every taxon in your dataset.
-The author enters only the slug (agastarche) in the data cell; the app builds the right path for each context automatically.
+The data author enters only the slug (hakea_prostrata) in their data cell; the app builds the right path for each context automatically.

 Syntax